maana-io/q-assistant-client/README.md

   // Returns an array of functions in the workspace (includes boilerplate).
 getActiveGraph: () => {
   // Returns the active Graph object.
+  // Returns null if active graph is not of type 'Knowledge Graph', or if an
+  // active graph is deleted, thereby setting active graph to null.
 },
 getKnowledgeGraphs: () => {
   // Returns [Graph]